-COVID-19 is undoubtedly profoundly impacting the mental health of the youngest New Yorkers, and its effects on our youth will likely be far-reaching.
-Due to the pandemicinduced spike in children in mental distress we are seeing an influx of children and youth in psychiatric crises across New York, with increases in suicide attempts, psychiatric emergencies and demand for inpatient mental health services.
-[6] Our State must act swiftly to ensure children and families have access to the mental health resources they need to heal, maintain and sustain their mental wellness, and to thrive.
+COVID-19 profoundly impacted the mental health of the youngest New Yorkers, and its effects on our youth will likely be far-reaching.
+Due to the pandemic-induced spike in children in mental distress we are seeing an influx of children and youth in psychiatric crises across New York, with increases in suicide attempts, psychiatric emergencies and demand for inpatient mental health services. ^[6] Our State must act swiftly to ensure children and families have access to the mental health resources they need to heal, maintain and sustain their mental wellness, and to thrive.